octo-technology/OpenTezos/docs/dapp/truffle_compilation_migration.md

 #### Hand-ons

 We will deploy our raffle smart contract onto edonet.
-We'll need to add this network into the truffle-config.js file.
+We'll need to add this network into the `truffle-config.js` file.
 First, we need a faucet account.
-Let's download one from [https://faucet.tzalpha.net/](https://faucet.tzalpha.net/) into our root project folder.
+Let's download a faucet from [https://faucet.tzalpha.net/](https://faucet.tzalpha.net/) into our root project folder.

 Let's define an "edonet" network, that will use  this faucet: